 Looook the truth is here the crime levels are low BUT petty crime can occur on secluded beaches or when leaving bars late at night.
 It’s best to avoid walking home on your own late at night.

-Bocas Del Toro - Key Data (2024)
+Bocas Del Toro - Key Data from 2024

 Reports from 2024 indicate that petty theft incidents in Bocas Town have remained stable, though a slight increase in late-night bar-related thefts has been observed during peak tourist seasons, but some of this will be off the back of people travelling more from 2022 onwards.

-Boquete: The Highland Haven
+No.3 Boquete: The Highland Haven

 Boquete - Safety Overview